CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Queues can be remapped by changing the `.cos_` to the corresponding queue value.
 For example, to assign internal COS 2 to queue 7:
 `cos_egr_queue.cos_2.uc  = 7`

-Multiple COS values can be mapped to a single queue.
-Not all queues must be assigned.
+Multiple internal COS values can be mapped to a single egress queue.
+Not all egress queues must be assigned.

 ## Egress Scheduling
 Cumulus Linux supports 802.1Qaz, Enhanced Transmission Selection.
 This allows the switch to assign bandwidth to egress queues and then prioritize the transmission of traffic from each queue.
 This includes support for Priority Queuing.